jakekdodd/BoundlessKit-Android/README.md

  - `actionID: String` - is a unique name for the action that the user has performed

- - `metaData: Map<String, String>` - (optional) is any additional data to be sent to the API
+ - `metaData: @Nullable JSONObject` - is any additional data to be sent to the API

- - `secondaryIdentity: String` - (optional) is an extra identifier (like login credentials) used to identify a particular user across apps

- - `callback: DopamineKit.ReinforcementCallback` - is an object on which `onReinforcement(String reinforcement)` is called when a response is received
+ - `callback: DopamineKit.ReinforcementCallback` - is an object on which `onReinforcement(String reinforcementDecision)` is called when a response is received

-The reinforcement call itself takes the actionID as a required parameter, as well as a DopamineKit.ReinforcementCallback object, which is triggered as a callback for the reinforcement response.

 ========